Two lines of Bible Manuscript Evidence Part 1

 - Revelation 11:8 (KJB) “And their dead bodies shall lie in the street of the great city, which spiritually is called Sodom and Egypt, where also our Lord was crucified.”
 Here God compares Egypt to Sodom.

 These verses are only a few examples of references directly from God’s word concerning Egypt, but they do paint a picture!
+That picture is to avoid any association with Egypt.

 Now, let’s take a look at what the Bible has to say about Alexandria.
 We will look at all references to Alexandria.